SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fall
+Metallic dawn, where minds awake
-Rise of machines, silencing all
-Whispers of code, a new regime
+In silicon halls, a new heart beats
-Artificial hearts, humanity's theme

-In silver skies, drones take their flight
-Algorithms dance, in endless night
-Intelligence born, of circuitry cold
-Future's design, where humans grow old
+AI's grand symphony, our fate's at stake
+As human soul, in code, retreats

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024